Blue Zones are regions of the planet where populations live healthier and longer lives:

 Buettner and Poulain, under the aegis of National Geographic, then identified and validated longevity hotspots in Nicoya, Costa Rica and Icaria, Greece.

-Venn diagram of longevity clues
+A Venn diagram of longevity clues